DuckDuckGo: Reception

-Thom Holwerda, who reviewed the search engine for OSNews, praised its privacy features and shortcuts to site-specific searches as well as criticizing Google for "track[ing] pretty much everything you do", particularly because of the risk of such information being subject to a U.S. government subpoena.
+Thom Holwerda, who reviewed the search engine for OSNews, praised its privacy features and shortcuts to site-specific searches as well as criticizing Google for "tracking pretty much everything you do", particularly because of the risk of such information being subject to a U.S. government subpoena.
 In 2012, in response to accusations that it was a monopoly, Google identified DuckDuckGo as a competitor.
 Weinberg was reportedly "pleased and entertained" by that acknowledgment.

 In November 2019, Twitter CEO Jack Dorsey revealed his preference for using the DuckDuckGo search engine rather than Google, stating, "I love @DuckDuckGo.
 My default search engine for a while now.
 The app is even better!".
 Conservative political commentators Ben Shapiro and Dan Bongino have also endorsed DuckDuckGo.